VibhorGautam/Influencer-Post-Tracker/README.md

 ## 📱 How to Use

-Click on "Use Sample Data" first, then:
+Click on "Load Sample Data" first, then:

 1. **Create a Campaign**: Start by creating your first campaign
 2. **Add Influencers**: Use the "Add New Influencer" button